facelessuser/coloraide/docs/src/markdown/colors/hellwig.md

 another paper that modified lightness and brightness further to better represent the Helmholtz–Kohlrausch effect in the CAM16 model.

-The paper entiled 'Extending CIECAM02 and CAM16 for the Helmholtz–Kohlrausch effect' outlined additional changes to the lightness and brightness calculations of CAM16 and CIECAM02 that allowed the modles to better simulate the Helmholtz–Kohlrausch effect.
+The paper entitled 'Extending CIECAM02 and CAM16 for the Helmholtz–Kohlrausch effect' outlined additional changes to the lightness and brightness calculations of CAM16 and CIECAM02 that allowed the models to better simulate the Helmholtz–Kohlrausch effect.
 These changes are required to made on top of the original modifications of brightness and lightness as described by in the first Hellwig paper.